jamulussoftware/jamuluswebsite/wiki/en/en-Tips-Tricks-More.md

 Here's a Linux start script for Jamulus using an old Audigy4 sound card, the large number of available audio faders for which makes it hard to get the correct settings.

 This script therefore includes the most important audio fader settings.
-The second part of the script deals with the jack connections.
-I use Guitarix as my guitar effect processor which I plug in in the jack audio path.
+The second part of the script deals with the JACK connections.
+I use Guitarix as my guitar effect processor which I plug in in the JACK audio path.

 Finally I start Jamulus automatically connecting to the central server.